-9.2.1 Follow Along: The QuickMapServices Plugin
+Follow Along: The QuickMapServices Plugin

 The QuickMapServices plugin is a simple and easy to use plugin that adds base maps to your QGIS project.
-It has many different options and settings.
-Let's start to explore some of its features.
+It has many different options and settings, let's start to explore some of its features.

 - 1. Start a new map and add the roads layer from the training_data Geopackage. - 2.
 Install the QuickMapServices plugin. - 3.
-Click on Web ► QuickMapServices.
-The first menu lists different map providers (OSM, NASA) with available maps. - 4.
-Click on an entry and you would load the base map into your project.
+Open the plugin's search tab by clicking on Web ► QuickMapServices ► Search QMS.
+This option of the plugin allows you to filter the available base maps by the current extent of the map canvas. - 4.
+Click on the Filter by extent and you should see one service available. - 5.
+Click on the Add button next to the map to load it. - 6.
+The base map will be loaded and you will have a satellite background for the map.